masasakano/rangeary/.github/README.md

 behaves differently for **empty** objects, as Rangeary objects are never empty in the sense of Array.
-Second, handling of  [Endless Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1) introduced in Ruby 2.6 is conceptionally not straightforward.
+Second, handling of  [Endless Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1) introduced in Ruby 2.6 (and also Beginless Range in Ruby 2.7) is conceptionally not straightforward.
 For example, in Ruby 2.6,

     (?a..).size                  # => nil
     (10..).size                  # => Infinity